 - Control your blood pressure.

-- Control your cholesterol levels.
+- Control your cholesterol.

-- Get regular physical activity.
+- Get regular physical activity

 - Maintain a healthy weight.